adasegroup/OSM-one-shot-multispeaker/README.md

 ## Main Challenges
 By now we see the following main challenges:
 - The solution to our problem consists of three subtasks, which already have a great solutions.
 Therefore, the existing solutions for OS MS TTS are essentially a compilation of solutions for these individual problems, for which there are many ready-made and well-implemented solutions.
 The main challenge is to made the framework flexible and ensure the compatibility of individual parts.
--The methods used in each subtask differ in the set of parameters and the nature of the algorithm.
+- The methods used in each subtask differ in the set of parameters and the nature of the algorithm.
 Therefore, it will be quite difficult to provide them with a single API.

 ## Overview